 When first starting out, a lot of home studio owners don’t use acoustic treatment.
 Sooner or later, though, there comes the time where we want to improve our recordings.
 One of the best ways to do that is by putting in sound absorption.
-This article is about the two main types of acoustic sound absorbers – velocity and pressure – and which type you actually need.
+This article is about comparing two main types of acoustic sound absorbers – velocity vs. pressure – and which type you actually need.

 The main difference between these two types of absorbers is how they work.
 Velocity absorbers with with friction and pressure absorbers work with pressure.
 Velocity absorbers tend to be broadband and work over a large range of frequencies whereas pressure absorbers usually work with a more narrow range.
 If you’re building a home studio, you need a lot of broadband velocity absorbers and probably no pressure, also known as resonant, absorbers.
 Let me go into more detail so that, by the end of this article, you can understand why.

 Velocity absorbers have many names.
 They’re also called ‘frictional’ and ‘broadband’ bass traps.
 These are the most common type and what you should be using in your studio.

 They work by turning the movement energy of a sound into heat.
 Think of a group of soldiers running through a field.
 The best way to slow them down is to put a forest in the way.
 This is how to visualize what’s happening with velocity absorbers.

 The reason you don’t just put a wall in the way is because the sound will just bounce right back.
 Frictional absorbers are made up of millions of tiny fibers with space between them.
 They allow just enough air to pass through that it slows down and doesn’t bounce.

 These acoustic absorbers work over a wide range of frequencies.
 Home studios have problems all through the audible range so these are perfect for that.
 Their weakness is that they need to be very thick to totally absorb very low frequencies.